JustBeWell Team Member

 The Techniques

-Read through the following techniques a few times.
-In essence they are both simple and straightforward.
-They involve visualisation and some comment needs to be made about this.
-Some people believe that they can't visualise because the pictures they imagine in their heads aren't anywhere near as clear as they get when they look through their open eyes (I was one of these people!)
-Think about it, though, really it's just as well that imagined images are different from the ones we see with our eyes open, otherwise how would we know the difference!?
-But it's this simple.
-You know what a telephone looks like, don't you.
-You know what a giraffe looks like, don't you.
+These involve visualisation and some comment needs to be made about this.
+Some people believe that they can’t visualise because the pictures they imagine in their heads aren’t anywhere near as clear as they get when they look through their open eyes (I was one of these people!)
+Think about it, though, really it’s just as well that imagined images are different from the ones we see with our eyes open, otherwise how would we know the difference!?
+But it’s this simple.
+You know what a telephone looks like, don’t you.
+You know what a giraffe looks like, don’t you.
 Just reading these words brings some kind of image to mind, and this is good enough.
-You don't have to make 3D glowing holograms in your mind, although these are fun when you get the trick of them.
+You don’t have to make 3D glowing holograms in your mind, although these are fun when you get the trick of them.
 And if I go on to describe a herd of giraffes, moving in graceful slow motion across the savannah under a soft amber evening sky, your representation inside your mind is visual.
 See what I am saying?

 The Way You Do The Techniques Is At Least As Important As The Techniques Themselves.